wanderdust/newsletter/content/posts/neovim_and_tmux/index.md

 I currently have a basic setup in NeoVim: I use [NvChad](https://nvchad.com/) by default with [treesitter](https://github.com/nvim-treesitter/nvim-treesitter) to get pretty text highlighting, [telescope](https://github.com/nvim-telescope/telescope.nvim) to navigate files, [conform](https://github.com/stevearc/conform.nvim) for all my formatting needs and some python utilities such as pyright.
 This is enough to get me by.

 The thing that has been annoying me the most lately is the terminal workflow in NeoVim.
-For starters, the terminal does not save any history across sessions, which is incredibly annoying.
+To start with, the terminal does not save any history across sessions, which is incredibly annoying.

 The second thing that's been annoying me lately is navigating buffers.
-I always end up circulating my buffers using the `tab` key, which can get pretty slow if you have a few buffers open.
+I always end up circulating through my buffers using the `tab` key, which can get pretty slow if you have a few open.
 In a lot of cases, I just want a single key tap to go to my terminal from whatever window I'm currently at.

 And finally, I find the `ctrl-\ n` command to detach from the current terminal very awkward to use.

-For these reasons - and because I'm too lazy to properly research how to _fix_ these things with my current setup - I have decided to learn tmux so that I can run NeoVim inside it.
+For these reasons - and because I'm too lazy to properly research how to _fix_ these things with my current setup - I have decided to learn tmux so that I can use it for my terminal needs rather than relying on NeoVim.
 I believe it might solve my problems.
-It also feels like tmux is a useful tool to know.
+It also feels like a useful tool to know.

-# Using tmux
+## Using tmux

 It took me around 20 minutes to research into tmux and get a basic setup going on.
 It is incredibly easy to use, and I believe I already have a much tidier workflow than I did before.
 Here are some basics on how to install it and use it.
 I found this [blog](https://hamvocke.com/blog/a-quick-and-easy-guide-to-tmux/) post very useful.